Aleph-Alpha/intelligence-layer-sdk/README.md

 # Intelligence Layer☯️

 Intelligence Layer☯️ is a suite of development tools designed by [Aleph Alpha](https://aleph-alpha.com/) enabling you to build end-to-end solutions utilizing the power of large language models (LLMs).
-Our goal here is to empower you to apply LLMs to solve various practical problems by providing a consistent **framework for designing LLM-based workflows**.
+Our goal here is to empower you to apply LLMs to solve various practical problems by providing a consistent framework for designing LLM-based workflows.
 The tools should enable you to go quickly through all the phases of AI product development, from prototyping and playing with prompts, through setting up experiments and evaluating their results, to solution deployment.

 The key features of the intelligence layer are: